Q. Is there a book list for the books you are buying back?

 We try to buy as many used books as possible from our students, but we cannot guarantee to buy back any particular books.
 If we already have enough quantities of that book, we will not buy it back.
 Sometimes we have a book which is used by many students in one term, but in the next term there are fewer classes using the book, so we need fewer copies.

-Q. When and where are the Used Book Buys held?
+Q. When and where are the Buy Backs?

 Q. I thought you paid 50% of the current new price of any textbook.
-When I went to the Book Buy, I was offered less than 50% for my book - why?
+When I went to the Buy Back, I was offered less than 50% for my book - why?

 If we don't need any more copies of your book, for whatever reason (book not being used this term, bookstore already has enough copies, etc.) then you will be offered the wholesaler's price.

 Q. Why is the wholesaler's price lower than 50%?

 The wholesaler's price is based upon supply and demand, like the stock market.
 If a book is popular, the price goes up; if it's not, the price goes down.
 Some of the wholesaler's prices are low, but some are very good; we like you to at least have the option of getting some money for your books rather than none!

 Q. When I bought my text it had a CD but I lost it.
 Can I still sell it back?